-ARTIFICIAL INTELLIGENCE (LEVEL 3)
+ARTIFICIAL INTELLIGENCE (LEVEL 3) (/

 Description Learners will explore the basic mechanics of artificial intelligence to mimic human-like behaviors, and consider its promise and potential challenges.
 Leading Question Can computers display intelligence like humans to solve challenges?
-Total Time Required 4.5 hours over 4 days Supplies Required Paper, pencil, eraser, scissors, straws string Learning Outcomes Understanding some basic mechanics of how artificial intelligence systems work, including data sets, code, feature extraction, and prediction.
-Understand that humans have agency in designing and developing accuracy of an artificially intelligent system.
-Understanding the promises and unintended consequences of artificial intelligence.
-Previous Learning None
+Total Time Required ~ 4.5 hours over 4 days Supplies Required Paper, pencil, eraser, scissors, straws string Subjects Computer Science Supervision Low Learning Outcomes By the end of this project, learners will be able to: Understand some basic mechanics of how artificial intelligence systems work, including data sets, code, feature extraction, and prediction.
+Understand that humans have agency in designing and developing the accuracy of an artificially intelligent system.
+Understand the promises and unintended consequences of artificial intelligence.
+Previous Learning None Topics/Concepts Covered Intelligence and Artificial intelligence Emotional Intelligence and Robotics Machine Learning and Feature Extraction

-Today you will learn about the concept of "intelligence."
+DAY 1 - Today you will learn about the concept of "intelligence."